The Hajek Family: A Rising Legacy

 The Hajek family’s Seton Hall story begins with Ted Hajek '93 who graduated from the Stillman School of Business with a bachelor's degree in accounting.
 After spending five years working for one of the Big Four accounting organizations, KPMG, he is currently a financial reporting manager at BMW Financial Services.
 As Ted reflected on what solidified his decision when choosing The Hall, he noted, "It was that close-knit family feel.
 As a commuter, I was able to balance having a job, saving money, and helping my family with some of the cost as well.
 Once I was here, I knew it was the right place for me."

-Reminiscent of his time on campus, Ted shared memories of the various organizations he was a part of including the Russian Club, now known as the Slavic Club, which he founded with his professor and a few others.
-"My major was accounting, but I was the second student to ever receive the certificate in Russian and East European Studies," he said.
+Reminiscent of his time on campus, Ted shared memories of the various organizations he was a part of including the Russian Club, now known as the certificate in Russian and East European Studies," he said.
 Ted described that time as most vivid in his mind from his years at Seton Hall.

 Ted’s wife, Eva, chimed in to share how Ted’s background in Russian became a part of their kismet connection.
 Eva is first-generation Hungarian and has family members who are Russian and don’t speak very much English.
 Upon meeting Ted and realizing that he could communicate with them very well in Russian, Eva’s family encouraged her to "hold onto him."
 Now as a Seton Hall mom, Eva shared that she is very excited, and enjoyed everything she’s seen and learned about the University.